 What is Unicode used for?

-The Unicode standard serves as the universal foundation for processing, saving, and sharing text in every language.
-Most modern software components that work with text, such as libraries, protocols, and databases, are based on Unicode.
-In this section, we’ll illustrate the wide range of use cases for Unicode.
+The Unicode Standard primarily serves as a universal foundation for processing, storing, and exchanging text in any language.
+Most modern software components, such as libraries, protocols, databases, etc., that operate on text are based on Unicode.
+We illustrate the range of possible uses with the following examples.

 Operating systems

-Unicode is the internal standard for representing text in most operating systems.
-Some operating systems, such as Apple’s macOS, allow the use of Unicode characters in file names.
+Unicode is the internal standard for text representation in most modern operating systems.
+Some operating systems, like Apple’s macOS, allow the use of Unicode characters in file names.

 Websites

 The Unicode variant UTF-8 has become the standard for encoding HTML documents.
-In 2016, more than 80 percent of the most visited websites in the world used UTF-8 for saving and representing their HTML documents.
-The Punycode is now established for the use of domain names with Unicode letters not from ASCII.
+As early as 2016, more than 80 percent of the world’s most visited websites used UTF-8 for storing and displaying their HTML documents.
+The Punycode standard has become established for using non-ASCII letters in domain names.

 Website Builder